Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Relation between the (A)(B) condition and the classical cone condition: case

-\subsection{relation between (A)(B) condition and classical cone condition: $C^1$ case}
+\section{Relation between the (A)(B) condition and the classical cone condition: $C^1$ case}

-The cone condition was widely used in the invariant manifold theory in classical references, e.g. \cite{BJ89,BLZ98,MS88,LYZ13,Zel14}.
-Some ideas in the proof of the next lemma are motivated by \cite{LYZ13}.
-Since we have (b) $ \Rightarrow $ (a) in the next lemma, our main results recover the results about the invariant foliations obtained in \cite{LYZ13}.
-And the abstract results about the existence and regularity of inertial manifolds in \cite{MS88} are also consequences of our main results.
+The cone condition was widely used in invariant manifold theory in classical references, e.g. \cite{BJ89,BLZ98,MS88,LYZ13,Zel14}.
+Some ideas in the proof of the next theorem are motivated by \cite{LYZ13}.
+Since we have (b) $ \Rightarrow $ (a) in the next theorem, our main results recover the results on invariant foliations obtained in \cite{LYZ13}.
+Also, the abstract results on the existence and regularity of inertial manifolds in \cite{MS88} are consequences of our main results.